jamesqquick/jamesqquick-site/src/data/posts/6. I Got Corrected My Second Day/index.md

 But the more I read it, I realized it wasn’t negative; it was constructive, even complimentary.
 His comments were very telling.
 Here’s what I mean.

 > P.S.
-I'll share the specifics from his post in my next article!
+I'll share the specifics from his post in a new article soon!

 ## He Gives a Shit